sguox002/leetcode/leetcode-all.md

-pop: pop the most frequent element in the stack. hashmap to record each element's frequency for each frequency, maintain a stack map<int,stack<int>>
+pop: pop the most frequent element in the stack. hashmap to record each element's frequency for each frequency, maintain a stack map<int,stack<int>> ->>

+<<-921	Minimum Add to Make Parentheses Valid    		74.4%	Medium
+using stack. right mismatch just record, left mismatch still in the stack.
+->>

+<<-1249	Minimum Remove to Make Valid Parentheses    		63.2%	Medium
+using stack to store unpaired (, and array to store unpaired ). remove paired ones.
+->>

+<<-946	Validate Stack Sequences    		63.1%	Medium
+two arrays one is pushed values, one is popped values simulate the stack.
+->>

+<<-1209	Remove All Adjacent Duplicates in String II    		57.4%	Medium
+keep in stack the char and repeat times.
+->>

+<<-1221	Split a String in Balanced Strings    		83.8%	Easy
+similar to parenthesis. using stack or counter. if 0 we found a pair.
+->>

+<<-1309	Decrypt String from Alphabet to Integer Mapping    		77.3%	Easy
+mapping 1-9 maps to ['a'-'i'],10#-26# maps to ['j'-'z']
+backward checking #
+->>

+<<-1381	Design a Stack With Increment Operation    		75.9%	Medium
+push/pop/maxsize/inc inc the bottom k elements in the stack using two stack for this
+->>

+<<-1441	Build an Array With Stack Operations    		69.3%	Easy
+simulate stack.
+->>

+<<-1597	Build Binary Expression Tree From Infix Expression    		63.6%	Hard
+expression tree: leaf nodes are numbers, inner nodes are +-*/. infix expression: in order traversal of the binary tree given an input string with (), produce a expression tree with equal infix (omitting the ()) typical syntax analysis using stack. using vector to store the node* is better for processing.
+->>

+<<-1628	Design an Expression Tree With Evaluate Function    		86.0%	Medium
+given an virtual class interface and postfix string, build the tree and evaluate it. class design and oop and tree evaluations
+- build the tree: [4,5,7,2,+,-,*] it is stack form 4*(5-(7+2))
+- use a stack to store the generated treenode.
+- inherit a class from the virtual class.
+subject: tree, stack, OOP, polymorphism
+->>

+### monotonic stack

+<<-42	Trapping Rain Water    		50.1%	Hard
+monotonic stack: decreasing, when we see a larger one we get the water.
+->>

+<<-334	Increasing Triplet Subsequence    		39.9%	Medium
+check if there exist i<j<k and A[i]<A[j]<A[k] similar to 132 pattern. s1 to be the left min.
+->>

+<<-456	132 Pattern    		30.5%	Medium
+i<j<k and nums[i]<nums[k]<nums[j]
+stack: from right to left, keep the stack the largest in the right, so when we see current val > stack top, we assign s3=stack top. then we see a number < s3, we know curr<s3.
+->>

+<<-496	Next Greater Element I    		64.7%	Easy
+given two array and find each number of A's greater element in B. A is a subset of B. monotonic stack:
+->>

+<<-503	Next Greater Element II    		57.5%	Medium
+the array is circular.
+using stack, extending the array. monotonic stack.
+->>

+<<-739	Daily Temperatures    		64.1%	Medium
+given a list of temperature each day, return number of days to wait for a warmer day stack find next greater element
 ->>

 <<-901	Online Stock Span    		60.9%	Medium